 Although called Red Yucca, Hesperaloe parviflora is more closely related to the Agaves than the Yuccas.
-Its showy blooms, carried on long, arching stalks, are generally rosy-pink or salmon.
-A native of the Chihuahuan desert of northern Mexico, this plant is heat and drought tolerant and recommended for USDA hardiness zones 5 to 11.
-Red Yucca grows in clumps of grass-like, blue-green foliage dominated by flower stalks, which may reach 5 feet (1.5 m) long.
+Its showy blooms carried on long arching stalks are generally rosy-pink or salmon.
+A native of the Chihuahuan desert of northern Mexico, this plant is heat and drought tolerant and recommended for USDA Plant Hardiness Zones 5 to 11.
+Red Yucca grows in clumps of grass-like blue-green foliage dominated by flower stalks that may reach 5 feet (1.5 m) long.

 A fringe of fraying fibers edges the Red Yucca's leathery leaves, which spread up to 4 feet (1.2 m).
 Flowers are tubular and appear in clusters on pink stalks.
-Blooming begins in early summer and may continue for most of the rest of the year.
+Blooming begins in early summer and may continue for most of the year.
 Categorized as evergreen, the foliage develops a purplish cast in the winter.

 Grow Red Yucca in full sun in well-drained soil, preferably a bit sandy.
 To establish a deep and extensive root system, follow a regular watering schedule during its first growing season.
 Feed with a general-purpose fertilizer in the spring before the new growth starts.
-Although established plants can get by on little water, for better-looking blooms, give them a deep soaking about once every two weeks during the heat of the summer.
+Although established plants can get by on little water, for better-looking blooms, give them a deep soaking about once every two weeks during the summer heat.

 Sometimes xeriscape gardeners avoid cacti and Yuccas, thinking of them as cliches.
-Still, the striking blooms and unusual foliage of the Red Yucca have won over xeriscape enthusiasts from California to Texas to Florida.
+Still, the striking blooms and unusual foliage of the Red Yucca have won over xeriscape enthusiasts from California to Texas and Florida.
 The desert native is also at home in a rock garden, planted among dry streambeds and landscape boulders.
 A surprising addition to a cottage garden or border can contribute color and textural interest if placed with other water-wise perennials.
-If you have space, plant it en masse with other grasses for a native grassland effect.
+Plant it en masse with other grasses for a native grassland effect if you have space.
 Finally, it makes an appealing patio accent when planted in a large pot.